Izhorians: Language

 Their language, close to Karelian, is used primarily by members of the older generation.
 Izhorian (also called Ingrian), along with Finnish, Ludic, Karelian and Vepsian, belongs to the Northern Finnic group of the Uralic languages.

 In 1932–1937, a Latin-based orthography for the Izhorian language existed, taught in schools of the Soikinsky Peninsula and the area around the mouth of the Luga River.
 Several textbooks were published including a grammar of the language in 1936.
 However, in 1937 the Izhorian written language was abolished.

 Religion

-The Izhorians and the Votes are generally Eastern Orthodox, while the other Baltic Finns inhabitanting Ingria, the Ingrian Finns, are generally Lutheran.
+The Izhorians and the Votes are generally Eastern Orthodox, in contrast to the Ingrian Finns, who are generally Lutheran.
 Some pre-Christian traditions exist also.

+Genetics

+According to a 2024 study, the most common paternal haplogroup of the Izhorians is N1c, especially its subgroup N3a4.
+The haplogroup N is typical for Finno-Ugric peoples.
+Their other haplogroups include I1 and R1a.
+In terms of autosomal DNA, Izhorians resemble other Baltic Finns, particularly Ingrian Finns and Votians, and can be distinguished from the Slavic Russians.